 Me and Dad when I was 13 years old and he was younger than I am now.
 Dad enjoyed camping with us Boy Scouts.
 A banker by trade, he reveled in the opportunities to get out in the woods or off to the beach.
 I wonder what he would think about what we are doing to the environment these days?

-If you have not seen An Inconvenient Truth with Al Gore, you owe it to yourself to rent the video and watch.
+An Inconvenient Truth with Al Gore, you owe it to yourself to rent the video and watch.
 I makes me mad that he got cheated out of the election.